andriikovall/email-client-test-task/README.md

 ### Managing the Suspense and loading states ⏳

 I still encounter issues with the `Suspense` and loading states for the actions like deleting the email or making it read.
+I used `delay` operator to simulate the network request and delay and I didn't understand how to properly handle the loading state.

 Still looking for the best approach to handle this in terms of the `RxJS`, `Suspense` and `React`.
 It should be some kind of a `React` `transition`.
+WIP